NIHLA098/Market-Adaptive-Intelligent-Dynamic-Pricing-System/README.md

 ## 📊 Dataset Used

 **Dataset:** [Online Retail Dataset – UCI / Kaggle]
-A real-world transactional dataset from a UK-based online retailer spanning **December 2010 to December 2011**, used widely in industry projects and analytics challenges.
+A real-world transactional dataset from a UK-based online retailer , used widely in industry projects and analytics challenges.

 Key fields include:
 - `InvoiceNo`, `StockCode`, `Description`